flopezag/tutorials.secured-OrionLD/docs/index.md

 Once the service has the Access Token, it can use it as always to authorize requests to other services.
 Furthermore, as the user is created in the IdM, permissions and roles could be managed in the same way as a regular local user, how it was explained in the previous sections of this documentation.
-Next figures show the architecture and exchanged data flows between the entities.
+Next figures show the architecture and data flows between the entities.

 ![eIDAS integration in FIWARE IAM model](img/eIDAS_integration_in_FIWARE_IdM.png)